clearwaterstream/SignalR.Azure.Serverless/README.md

     }
 }
 ```
-The code is based on samples published by @vavjeeva and update to v1 of SignalR API
+The code is based on samples published by [vavjeeva](https://github.com/vavjeeva/AzureSignalRConsoleApp) and update to v1 of [SignalR API](https://github.com/Azure/azure-signalr/blob/dev/docs/swagger/v1.json)